PySpark JSON Functions with Examples

 1. PySpark JSON Functions

 1.1.
-Create DataFrame with Column contains JSON String
+Create DataFrame with Column containing JSON String

-In order to explain these JSON functions first, let’s create DataFrame with a column contains JSON string.
+To explain these JSON functions first, let’s create a DataFrame with a column containing JSON string.

 from pyspark.sql import SparkSession,Row